GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - to provide links to useful external websites, such as music examining boards.

-It is built with a mobile-first design philosophy, but it is also responsive enough to look acceptable on large displays too, particularly the resources page, where, based on user-stories, a user is considered to be more likely to access the site using a laptop or desktop computer.
+It is built with a mobile-first design, but it is also responsive enough to look acceptable on large displays too, particularly the resources page, where, based on user-stories, a user is considered to be more likely to access the site using a laptop or desktop computer.

-The layout of the 'ethos' section is based on the 'Love Running' website from Code Institute's Full Stack Developer programme, but reworked using Bootstraps layout features.

-A previous version of the website can be found here #############, which consists of commit messages of varying clarity, as I learned how to build a website, and to use GitHub.
-The third and final build presented here is put together more logically in sections and with clearer commit messages.

 The enquiries form is not yet functional.